Heat Sink Design

 There are many decision points in the custom design of heat sinks: the heating load from the heat source, the fin size and shape, the pressure drop across the heat sink, fan or pump selection, the thermal interface materials (TIMs) used, and the methods of fastening the heat sink to the heat source or thermal module.

-Once these inputs are known, a new design can be created or an existing design can be validated using thermal simulation and 3-D modeling techniques, and then using prototypes.
+Once these inputs are known, a new design can be created or an existing design can be validated using 3-D modeling techniques followed by prototypes and thermal testing.
 After these steps are carried out, the design can go into production.

 Heat Sink Showcase